Being Mindful with the Children in Your Life Improves Their Confidence and Self-Esteem

 What is mindfulness?

-A wonderful answer to this question can be found at our "What is Mindfulness?" page.
+A wonderful answer to this question can be found at our "About Mindfulness?" page.
 It reflects many years of practicing and teaching mindfulness and mindfulness-based stress reduction (MBSR) to teachers, parents, teens, and kids.

 Why practise being mindful with children?